wand88/StarterPack/README.md

 Without having to use parts of Boostrap in order to speed it up, or to copy-paste or re-create grid, mixins, functions from previous projects.

+As well, as setup package.json and Grunt file all over again, every time.
 ```

 #### Legend: